Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 For many in the fitness industry, owning their own gym is the ultimate goal.
 Being a gym owner means you get to work for yourself.
 At best, you can be highly successful with this career.

-But it’s important to keep in mind the amount of risk and work that goes into owning your own gym.
+But it’s essential to remember the amount of risk and work involved in owning a gym.
 Owning a business of any kind is no easy feat, no matter how much you love the industry.
-Owning a gym entails many more responsibilities than you probably realize, and can be incredibly stressful to get off the ground.
+Owning a gym entails many more responsibilities than you probably realize, and it can be incredibly stressful.

-To transition into ownership, you will need to make sure you have the financing in place.
-Your gym might be self-financed if you’re a top notch saver, but more than likely you will talk to a bank or investor about a small business loan to help you get started.
+To transition into ownership, you must ensure you have the financing in place.
+If you’re a top-notch saver, your gym might be self-financed, but you will likely talk to a bank or investor about a small business loan to help you get started.

-You’ll want to think about a business plan with questions like: Are you going to buy an existing brand?
+You’ll want to develop a business plan that addresses questions like: Are you going to buy an existing brand?
 Do you want to build a brand from the ground up?
 What’s your model?
 How much will you charge?
 How much will you need to make?

-Having years in the fitness industry as a trainer and fitness manager is a good idea before taking on all the responsibilities of owning a gym.
-You will have to learn as you go and will probably fall down a time or two.
+Having years of experience as a trainer and fitness manager in the fitness industry is a good idea before taking on all the responsibilities of owning a gym.
+You must learn as you go and fall down a time or two.
 But with patience, persistence, and hard work, you can own your business and enjoy this rewarding path.

 Chapter 6